OpenNebula/docs/source/installation_and_configuration/opennebula_services/scheduler/drs.rst

 Predictive DRS Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 DRS can perform load balancing either using measured values of the metrics like CPU or memory or with the predicted values of these metrics.
 It is also possible to combine measured and predicted values by specifying the prediction weight.
+When the weight is ``0``, only the measured values are used.
+When the weight is ``1``, only the forecasts are used.
+A weight value between ``0`` and ``1`` means that DRS uses a linear combination of the past and predicted value.

 By default, DRS will use measured values for workload optimization.
 [TODO: Check this!]